-Dental Tourism Latin America
+Dental Tourism in Latin America

 The population of over one hundred and ten million is ethnically diverse and cosmopolitan.
 European and America expatriates create pockets of English, French and German speakers.
 English is common in international business, and at holiday resorts where tourists congregate.